elijahmanor/elijahmanor.github.com/talks/js-smells/md/introduction.md

 > The Slings and Arrows of outrageous bugs,
 > Or to take Arms against JavaScript's bad parts,
 > And by opposing, end them?"

-> --William Shakespeare's play Hamlet.
+> --William Shakespeare's play Hamlet

 ------